DevExpress-Examples/web-reporting-content-security-policy/README.md

 The Report Designer and Native Report Viewer are integrated to a React project created with [Vite](https://vite.dev/guide/).
 For more information on CSP in Vite-based apps, refer to the following article: [Content Security Policy (CSP)](https://vite.dev/guide/features#content-security-policy-csp).

 The following meta tag shows the minimum required CSP for our reporting controls:

+> [!IMPORTANT]
+> We are using the placeholder `random-nonce-value` to denote the nonce in sample projects.
+You need to generate a random number, unique for each HTTP request.

 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'self';